Shivangik01/Second-Hand-Books-Inventory/README.md

 # SecondHandBooksInventory
-A platform to connect buyer and seller of second hand books.
+A platform to connect buyer and seller of second hand books.\
 Engineering students need lots of new books every semester.
-It is not possible for every student to be able to buy brand new books every semester.
+It is not possible for every student to be able to buy brand new books every semester. \
 So students often buy second hand books from their seniors and sell them to their juniors after the semester ends.
-As of now there is no system in place to ensure that these transactions go smoothly.
+As of now there is no system in place to ensure that these transactions go smoothly. \
 Thus, we thought of a way through which we could bridge this gap between them.

-SOLUTION :
+<b>SOLUTION:

 We have created a platform which serves to connect the buyers and sellers of second hand books.

-FEATURES :
+<b>FEATURES:

-User authentication.(register / login)
+User authentication.(register / login)\
-The books the user has put up for sale can be viewed.
+The books the user has put up for sale can be viewed.\
-The books the user has bought can be viewed.
+The books the user has bought can be viewed.\
-Books can be bought branch and semester wise.
+Books can be bought branch and semester wise.\
-Books can be put up for sale by the user.
+Books can be put up for sale by the user.\
 Books available for sale by all users can be viewed in the inventory.

-TECHNOLOGY USED :
+<b>TECHNOLOGY USED:

-Database: MySQL
+Database: MySQL\
-Code: Python
+Code: Python\
 GUI: Python GUI library Tkinter

-SCHEMA DIAGRAM :
+<b>SCHEMA DIAGRAM:</b>

-Users( id, email, username, password, phone, branch, sem ) Books( bid, name, branch, semester, cost, status, user_id, buyer_id)
+Users( id, email, username, password, phone, branch, sem )\
+Books( bid, name, branch, semester, cost, status, user_id, buyer_id)\

-CONCLUSION :
+<b>CONCLUSION:</b>

-By providing this platform, we used our skills and the available technology to help the student community connect despite a difference in age.
+By providing this platform, we used our skills and the available technology to help the student community connect despite a difference in age. \
-We also got a chance to explore a new python GUI library.
+We also got a chance to explore a new python GUI library.\
 We successfully managed to connect it to MySQL for maintaining the database.

-PROJECT IMPLEMENTED BY:
+<b>PROJECT IMPLEMENTED BY:</b>

-Shivangi Kochrekar (Shivangik01)
+Shivangi Kochrekar (Shivangik01)\
-Neha Kale (sapphire8)
+Neha Kale (nehakale8)\
 Khushi Jashnani (khushijashnani)